Geodesic Viewshed

 • Accuracy—Accuracy in the results will be optimized over processing speed.
 This is the default.

-• Vertical error specifies the amount of uncertainty in the elevation values of the input elevation surface.
+• Vertical error is the amount of uncertainty in the elevation values of the input elevation surface.

-• Refractivity coefficient specifies the coefficient of the refraction of visible light in air.
+• Refractivity coefficient is the coefficient of the refraction of visible light in air.

 The Observer parameters group includes the following parameters: